-In our latest forecast, we expect APD to raise £3.5 billion in 2018-19.
-That would represent 0.5 per cent of all receipts and is equivalent to just over £120 per household and 0.2 per cent of national income.
+In our latest forecast, we expect APD to raise £3.7 billion in 2019-20.
+That would represent 0.5 per cent of all receipts and is equivalent to around £130 per household and 0.2 per cent of national income.
 Despite the higher rates charged for travel in classes above the lowest one available, the majority of receipts are generated from those travelling in the lowest class.
 This reflects the fact that almost 95 per cent of the more than 110 million passenger flights taken each year involve travel in a class that is liable to the reduced rate.

 The Scotland Act 2016 includes provisions for the devolution of APD to Scotland.
 The timing of devolution has yet to be agreed between the Treasury and the Scottish Government.
 For more information on Scottish APD see our Devolved tax and spending forecasts publication.